Petrosomatoglyph: Giants

 On a natural stone in Cornwall is a foot-shaped impression in a rock in the valley leading to the cliffs and coastal footpath near Chapel Porth.
 It is said to be the foot mark of Giant Bolster of St Agnes legend.
 Just below the formation, there used to be a Holy Well dedicated to St Agnes, but it dried up due to the mining in the area.

 Footprints at North Yell, up Hena, in Shetland were thought to be lost but were rediscovered in 1969 by the ordnance survey.
 The footprint, 12" by 4", is known locally as the "Wartie" and was used to wash in dew or rainwater, and standing in it was supposed to get rid of warts.
 In legend, it was made by a giant placing one foot here and the other on the Westing of Unst.

 In Bristol, the giants Vincent and Goram dug the Avon gorge and left their footprints.

 Moso's Footprint in Samoa was made when the giant Moso stepped over to Samoa from Fiji, and the other footprint can be found on Viti Levu of Fiji.
 It is a 1 m by 3 m rock enclosure.
-At the foot of the Doa mountain in Vietnam, towards the west, is a big rock.
-There are two human footprints on the rock.
-It is said that the footprints belonged to a giant who used to help the villagers with the construction of their houses.
-One of the footprints has been damaged.

 At Arthur's Stone chambered tomb in Herefordshire is a "cup mark" stone which bears the imprints of a giant's (or king's) elbow, left behind after he fell dead to the ground, killed by King Arthur.

-In Connecticut there is a stone called Samson Rock, which, according to some sources, bears the imprint of the Algonquin giant Odziozo.

 Religious leaders, patriarchs and saints

-Adam

-The Sri Pada footprint in the rock atop Adam's Peak, Sri Lanka is attributed to Adam by Christians and Muslims.

-Abraham

-The Maqam Ibrahim ("Abraham's place of standing") is a rock kept in a crystal dome next to the Ka'bah in Mecca.
-The footprint in it is believed, by Muslim tradition, to have been made by Abraham when he was lifting stone blocks to build the Ka'bah.

-Archangel Gabriel

-In Islamic tradition, the Foundation Stone is where Muhammad ascended to heaven, and during this ascension, the rock itself started to rise at the southern end but was held down by the Archangel Gabriel, and some marks on the western side of the rock are said to be the fingerprints of Gabriel.